Iqta': Mamluk sultanate of Delhi

 During the rule of Mamluk dynasty in India, Shamsa ud-din Iltutmish established the "Iqta' system" based on Mohammad Gori's ideas.
 It was very close to the original form of Iqta' as its main function was only to collect taxes by Muqtis/Iqtedars in India.
 They had no other right to the subjects apart from the taxes as long as taxes were paid.
 The money was used to pay for the landowner's army, which could be called by the Sultan at any time, making up for a relatively quick mobilisation and highly professional soldiers.
 A small part of the money was to be given to the Sultan, but the percentage was usually insignificant compared to the other expenses.
 Iqtas were given for exceptional military service or loyalty and were, unlike the original, usually hereditary.

 The Iqta' system was later reorganized by Balban, who divided his empire into small pieces of land and opposed making Iqta hereditary.
 His absolutist rule concentrated on limiting the power of the estates (mainly the nobility and merchants) and securing his supreme authority as the king.
 He also dissolved the Council of Forty - Chahalgani, a form of sharing power between the highest nobles and the king.
 His rule was supported by the strengthened espionage and counter-espionage system and his personal secret police, called barids.

 Muhammad Bin Tughlaq separated the roles of revenue collection and administration.
 He appointed another officer called amir to look after the administration.
 He started paying the soldiers from the central treasury to check corruption.

-The Iqta' system was revived by Firuz Shah Tughlaq of the Tughlaq dynasty, having also made the assignments hereditary to please the nobles.
+The Iqta' system was revived by Firuz Shah Tughlaq of the Tughlaq dynasty, who began assigning villages to soldiers instead of their salaries and also made the assignments hereditary to please the nobles.

 Alauddin Khalji stressed on the transfer of Iqtadars in order to check their personal interests.
 He increased the role of bureaucracy in iqtas.
 Moreover, he appointed Diwan-i-bajarat to estimate the definite incomes of each iqta.